pythoneer/XInputSimulator/README.md

 building for Mac use -framework ApplicationServices | include ApplicationServices/ApplicationServices.h
 building for Win use User32.lib | include Windows.h

-if you wanna use qmake i provided a XInputSimulator.pro file – simply type:
+if you wanna use qmake i provide a XInputSimulator.pro file – simply type:
 ```
 >$ qmake XInputSimulator.pro && make
 ```